corda/vscode-corda/README.md

 ## Known Issues/ TODO

 - VSCode's Java TestRunner extension uses the Eclipse JDT compiler and requires a prefs file in .settings to pass the -parameters flag to the JVM.
 The extension will automatically create this prefs file if it does not exist.
-However, you may have to open the command-palette (Ctrl+Shift+P / Cmd+Shift+P) and select `Java: Clean the Java language server workspace` The first time after this change, if you receive problems with the TestRunner.
+If you encounter issues, you may have to open the command-palette (Ctrl+Shift+P / Cmd+Shift+P) and select `Java: Clean the Java language server workspace`.

 ---